 Kampff is executive chef at St. Louis Country Club, St. Louis.
 He is an avid competitor, having won many gold medals, and is also coach to junior culinary teams.
 Kampff was named Chefs de Cuisine Association of St. Louis Inc.’s 2009 Chef of the Year, and is also the recipient of an ACF national President’s Medallion.
 He is a member of Chefs de Cuisine Association of St. Louis Inc.

 Geoffrey Lanez, CEC, team chef

-Lanez is sous chef at Somerset Club and CEO/owner of Burrd Productions, both in Boston, Massachusetts.
+Lanez is executive chef at The Patterson Club in Fairfield, Connecticut, and CEO/owner of Burrd Productions in Boston, Massachusetts.
 He holds an MBA in hospitality from Johnson & Wales University in Providence, Rhode Island.
 Lanez holds numerous medals from competing in ACF-sanctioned competitions, including the title of Northeast Region Student Chef of the Year in 2014.
 He is the recipient of the Johnson & Wales University Apprenti Cuisinier Special Recognition Award of Excellence.
 He is a member of ACF Rhode Island Chapter.

 Jesus Olmedo, team chef

 Olmedo is assistant banquet chef at The Country Club in Chestnut Hill, Massachusetts.
 He earned an associate degree in applied science from Le Cordon Bleu College of Culinary Arts in Boston.
 Olmedo previously served as captain of 2016 ACF Culinary Youth Team USA, receiving two silver medals in the 2016 Internationale Kochkunst Ausstellung (IKA), commonly referred to as the “culinary Olympics,” in Erfurt, Germany.
 He is a member of the ACF Epicurean Club of Boston.